Mr. Monk Takes Manhattan: Plot

-Detective Adrian Monk (Tony Shalhoub) flies to New York City to find criminal Warrick Tennyson (Frank Collison).
-In the preceding episode, criminal Dale "The Whale" Biederbeck (Tim Curry) told Monk that Tennyson was involved in the murder of Monk's wife, Trudy.
-On the trip, Monk is accompanied by his nurse Sharona Fleming (Bitty Schram), and police officers Captain Stottlemeyer (Ted Levine) and Lieutenant Disher (Jason Gray-Stanford).
+Accompanied by his nurse Sharona Fleming (Bitty Schram) and police officers Captain Stottlemeyer (Ted Levine) and Lieutenant Disher (Jason Gray-Stanford), detective Adrian Monk (Tony Shalhoub) flies to New York City to find criminal Warrick Tennyson (Frank Collison), who criminal Dale "The Whale" Biederbeck (Tim Curry) told Monk was involved in the murder of Monk's wife, Trudy.
 They stay at the same hotel as the Latvian ambassador, who is subsequently discovered shot to death along with his two bodyguards.
 Police Captain Walter Cage (Mykelti Williamson) asks for Monk's help in solving the murder.
 Monk notices the ambassador's coat is damp, even though it had been dry minutes before the murder.

-The four retrace the ambassador's movements that day, discovering that he had stopped at a bar before arriving at the hotel.
-Then, Stottlemeyer and Disher go back to the precinct to try to get a bead on Tennyson's location while Monk and Sharona discover that the ambassador's final words meant "This is not my coat".
+Four policemen retrace the ambassador's movements that day, discovering that he stopped at a bar before arriving at the hotel.
+Then, Stottlemeyer and Disher go back to the precinct to try to get a bead on Tennyson's location while Monk and Sharona discover that the ambassador's final words meant "This is not my coat."
 Stottlemeyer breaks into Cage's office to discover that Tennyson is dying in a hospital and has days left to live.
 Stottlemeyer confronts Cage, who says the only way he will allow access to Tennyson is if Monk solves the ambassador's murder.

 Monk is briefly separated from the group after accidentally boarding the wrong train at Hoyt–Schermerhorn Streets.
 While reuniting with his partners he notices Steven Leight (Jeffrey Dean Morgan) being interviewed on a TV screen in Times Square about the recent murder of his wife.
 Noticing Leight eating a mint from the same bar the ambassador had last been seen, Monk insists Steven Leight is the ambassador's murderer, despite the lack of supporting evidence.
-To support his theory, Monk proposes that Leight stole his wife's jewelry to stage a robbery, then proceeded to the bar before calling the police.
+Monk proposes that Leight stole his wife's jewelry to stage a robbery, then proceeded to the bar before calling the police.
 He asserts Leight and the ambassador were wearing essentially identical coats, and that they must have been switched accidentally at the bar.
-As rain falls, Leight locates the ambassador's hotel room, and subsequently kills both him and his bodyguards, and switches the newly wet coat with his own.
+As rain fell, Leight located the ambassador's hotel room, killed both him and his bodyguards, and switched the newly wet coat with his own.

-Subsequently, a ballistics report confirms that Leight's wife and the ambassador were killed with the same gun and Leight is arrested.
+A ballistics report confirms that Leight's wife and the ambassador were killed with the same gun and Leight is arrested.
 Having solved the case, Monk is allowed to visit Tennyson who remembers being hired by a man who had six fingers on his right hand.
-Tennyson asks for forgiveness, but Monk cannot bring himself to give it.
-He turns off Tennyson's morphine drip saying, "This is me, turning off your morphine;" but a few moments later, he says, "This is Trudy, the woman you killed, turning it back on," and does.
+Tennyson asks for forgiveness.
+Monk derides the request and turns off Tennyson's morphine drip saying, "This is me, turning off your morphine;" but a few moments later, he says, "This is Trudy, the woman you killed, turning it back on," and does.

-The foursome prepares to leave New York, having gotten a step further in solving Monk's most important case.
+Monk, Sharona, Stottlemeyer, and Disher leave New York, having gotten a step further in solving Monk's most important case.